 Book your trip to Qaqortoq

-Qaqortoq is a relaxed and relatively warm place to visit on your travels to Greenland, and a great location from which to explore the Norse (Viking) history of the country.
-Guide to Greenland brings together most of the tours offered around Qaqortoq on one platform and is an easy way to plan and book your travel to South Greenland.
+Qaqortoq is a relaxed and relatively warm place to visit on your travels to Greenland.
+It is a great location from which to explore the Norse (Viking) history of the country.
+Guide to Greenland brings together most of the tours offered around Qaqortoq on one platform.
+It is an easy way to plan and book your travel to South Greenland.

 We invite you to explore all of our tours around Qaqortoq and contact us with any questions you may have about them.